 Effects Of Having Periodontal Pockets

-These pockets can be challenging to clean properly with just regular home care.
-Often times, the pocket will become deeper as time goes on which makes it harder to clean.
+These pockets can be challenging to clean correctly with just regular home care.
+Often, the pocket will become deeper as time goes on which makes it harder to clean.
 The deeper the pockets, the larger the area that bacteria in the mouth have to occupy.
 As bacteria accumulate in the pockets that surround the teeth, they penetrate under the gum tissue.
 This results in more bacterial accumulation, which leads to increased bone and gum tissue damage.
 When too much bone is lost, the teeth can no longer be supported by the surrounding bone, which leads to loose teeth.
 Loose teeth will usually need to be extracted when the bone levels are too low to support them or if the bone levels cannot be rebuilt by bone grafting.

-Some people may experience tooth sensitivity as well due to exposed tooth surface or tooth root surface, that is accompanied by severe bone loss.
+Some people may experience tooth sensitivity as well due to the exposed tooth surface or tooth root surface, that is accompanied by severe bone loss.

 Periodontal Pocket Treatment

-If your gums do not fit tightly around your teeth or if you feel like food is constantly getting stuck under your gums, you may have periodontal pockets.
+If your gums do not fit tightly around your teeth or if you feel like food is continuously getting stuck under your gums, you may have periodontal pockets.
 Contact us for a consultation or to discuss treatment options.

 |Located in Brampton, Ontario Dr. Joseph Salvaggio has been practicing general, cosmetic, and implant dentistry for over 20 years.
 He enjoys interacting with his patients and helping to restore their oral health for better overall health as well.
 Meeting new patients, interacting and educating them is one of Dr. Salvaggio’s biggest joys.
 We encourage you to read our reviews or call us with any dental questions you have.
 We look forward to speaking with you and meeting you soon.|